BDanalysis/HBOS-CNV/README.md

 ### runnig command
 python HBOS-CNV.py [reference] [bamfile] [binSize] [GroundTruth]

-路reference: the reference folder path
+[reference]: the reference folder path
-路bamfile: a bam file after sort
+[bamfile]: a bam file after sort
-路binSize: the window size ('1000'by default)
+[binSize]: the window size ('1000'by default)
-路GroundTruth: Optional, if you are doing a simulation test, you can add the file of correct mutation location.
+[GroundTruth]: Optional, if you are doing a simulation test, you can add the file of correct mutation location.

 ### run the default example
 python HBOS-CNV.py ./reference/ ./test.sort.bam 1000 ./GroundTruthCNV